wtg/elections/README.md

 5. If MySQL is installed on your computer, skip this step.
 Install MySQL, or MariaDB (the open-source equivalent).

-6. Configure the database connection details (host, port, username, password) in `db.js`.
+6. Make a copy of `db.example.js` and name it `db.js`.
+Provide details about the database connection (host, port, username, password), as shown in the example.

 7. Run the server: `npm start`.
 This command will also create the database for the site if it doesn't currently exist.